rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-### +validates_each+
+### `validates_each`

 This helper validates attributes against a block.
 It doesn't have a predefined validation function.
-You should create one using a block, and every attribute passed to +validates_each+ will be tested against it.
+You should create one using a block, and every attribute passed to `validates_each` will be tested against it.
 In the following example, we don't want names and surnames to begin with lower case.

 ```ruby
 class Person < ActiveRecord::Base